wallaby5716/rpg-tools/README.md

 ###Mythic Oracle
 - choose likelihood of yes answer with slider

 - formulate yes/no question and click ask question button

-example: What are the odds my character knows of X relic? its not impossible, maybe 2nd tick from left
+example:

 Question: Does my character know of relic X?

-*click*
+its not impossible, maybe 2nd tick from left

+*click 'ask' button*

 strong yes: read a reference book on it

 yes: heard of it

 no: haven't heard of it

 strong no: not only have you not heard of it, but neither has anyone else

 ###UNE universal npc emulator? or something idk what the E is.